yaowenqiang/postgres_advanced_sql_queries_and_data_analysis/NOTES.md

 ALTER TABLE public.log_last_name_change() OWNER TO postgres;

-CREATE or REPLACE TRIGGER last_name_changes
+CREATE OR REPLACE TRIGGER last_name_changes
     BEFORE UPDATE
     ON employees
     FOR EACH ROW